kaisenlinux/manpages-dev/category/Backup/rsbackup.md

        device    The name of the device the backup was written to.

        id        The unique identifier for the backup.
-Currently this is the date the backup was made, in the format YYYY-MM-DD but this may be changed in the fu‐ ture.
+Currently this is the date the backup was made, in the format YYYY-MM-DD but this may be changed in the future.

        time      The time that the backup was started, as a time_t.